Ghozti/RPiBotLib/README.md

 >
 >***NOTE: ensure that you have your raspberry pi plugged in to a monitor before running your program.
 Once the program runs, you may disconnect the raspberry pi from the monitor***
 >
+### Updating to newer version
+>To update your RPiBotLib version, you can simply go to `gradle/build.gradle`, then go to your dependencies for both the core and desktop project and change the RPiBotLib dependency from:
+>
+> `implementation 'com.github.Ghozti:RPiBotLib:CurrentVersion'`
+>
+> to:
+>
+> `implementation 'com.github.Ghozti:RPiBotLib:LatestGitHubVersion'`

 ### Version Logs
 >#### ***1.0.0*** - provides a basic library with everything needed to run a simple robot with autonomous capabilities